ll3N1GmAll/ATAT_deprecated/README.txt

 # ATAT
 Attack Team Automation Tool for automating penetration testing operations.
 Based on ezsploit by rand0m1ze.
-Durandal backdoor builder created by Travis Weathers (Skysploit). v1.6.2 - This version is for older systems compatible with the deprecated MingW32 compiler ONLY Added support for Apache Struts exploits,
-Added support for Java JMX exploitation,
+Durandal backdoor builder created by Travis Weathers (Skysploit). v1.6.3 - This version is for older systems compatible with the deprecated MingW32 compiler ONLY Added support for Apache Struts/Tomcat/Etc. exploits, Added support for Java JMX exploitation,
 Added support for Java RMI exploitation,
 Added support for linux post exploitation,